manas-shinde/python-decorators-generators/README.md

 This package includes:

-- ✅ Common decorators like logging, retrying, caching, and timing
+- ✅ Common decorators like logging, retrying, caching, timing, and more
 - ✅ Generators for streaming data, infinite sequences, and efficient file processing
 - ✅ Unit tests and GitHub Actions CI
 - ✅ Editable install via `pyproject.toml` for clean imports